Pant/nextcloudpi-readthedocs/How-to-configure-an-external-USB-drive-with-NextCloudPi.md

 # Enable automount

-To enable automount follow the steps.
+To enable automount follow the steps:

 1. Navigate to "nc-automount" in the TUI or the WebUI.
 2. Change "ACTIVE" to yes